derek-zhou/airss/README.md

 ## Caveat

 The biggest caveat is that through no fault of its own, it only works with very few feeds, unless you do something extra (see later).
 The reason is [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 For more info please see: [enable CORS](https://enable-cors.org/).
-The TL; DR is your browser will prevent AirSS from accessing other websites.
-AirSS has to fetch and parse feeds, and:
+The TL; DR is your browser will prevent Airss from accessing other websites.
+Airss has to fetch and parse feeds, and:

 * The feeds are usually static, so the cross site accesses pose no risk at all
 * They shall be considered public API entry points anyway

 So it is completely safe. **If you are a blogger and operate your own web server, please see the the link: [enable CORS](https://enable-cors.org/) to find out how to enable CORS and reach out to a broader audience.** Among the major hosting platforms out there, [Vercel](https://vercel.com) and [github pages](https://pages.github.com/) enable unrestricted CORS by default for all static files, big kudos to them.

+## Cures for CORS

 Hope is not lost, even today.
-Via browser add-ons such as: [CORS everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and [CORS changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) Firefox and Chrome users can enjoy AirSS today on any feed.
+Via browser add-ons such as: [CORS everywhere](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/?utm_source=addons.mozilla.org&utm_medium=referral&utm_content=search) and [CORS changer](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc?hl=en) Firefox and Chrome users can enjoy Airss today on any feed.
 Please install one of the add-ons, whitelist `https://airss.roastidio.us` and everything shall be fine.
 Safafi users can turn on the develop menu and disable the cross-origin restrictions from the menu.
 Mobile users please see the next section.
 If you are really paranoided, you are welcome to audit my source code to make sure there is nothing funny going on.

 If you use a user script manager such as [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/), [Violentmonkey](https://violentmonkey.github.io/), or [Tampermonkey](https://www.tampermonkey.net/), you can [install this user script](https://greasyfork.org/en/scripts/433329-airss-cors-bypass).
-Installing it will immediately make the AirSS instance on airss.roastidio.us be able to access all feed URLs, including ones that are cross-origin or http only.
+Installing it will immediately make the Airss instance on airss.roastidio.us be able to access all feed URLs, including ones that are cross-origin or http only.
 (Access for other instances can be added by editing the script.)

 ## Proxy